JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - <strong>Strings</strong> can be combined using concantenation. `alert("Hello" + " " + "Name");` would mean that it would equate to "Hello Name" on the pop up section.

 - You can easily find out the number of characters in a string by stating `word.length` `(variablename.length)`
+- `var` is pretty much the same as using `let` - BUT there are many differences.

 - The <strong>Slice(x,y)</strong> function allows you to slice your strings to seperate them into individual characters.
 An example:
 `var name = "James";`